 - Child 0-3: Free

-There are two departing ports to arrive at the Statue of Liberty.
+There are two ports with departures to the Statue of Liberty.
 One is Battery Park in New York and the other is Liberty State Park in New Jersey.
 Statue City Cruises is the only authorized concessioner for ferries.

-When you purchase a ticket to see the Statue of Liberty, you are actually buying three items: A ferry ride, Statue of Liberty Access, Access to the Ellis Island Museum.
-Therefore make sure to keep that in mind!
+When you purchase a ticket to see the Statue of Liberty, you’re actually buying three items: A ferry ride, Statue of Liberty Access, and Access to the Ellis Island Museum.
+Be sure to keep that in mind.

 The Ferry Ride

-You will start your adventure at either Battery park in NYC or Liberty State Park in New Jersey across the Bay.
-The ferry works like a hop on, hop off bus with stops at Liberty Island ( Where the Statue of Liberty is) and Ellis Island before returning to the port.
+You’ll start your adventure at either Battery Park in NYC or Liberty State Park across the bay in New Jersey.
+The ferry works like a hop-on, hop-off bus with stops at Liberty Island (where the Statue of Liberty is) and Ellis Island before returning to the port.

 It takes around 15-20 minutes to arrive at each destination.
-Therefore it is just enough time to enjoy some views at sea without it being too long.
+So, there’s just enough time to enjoy some sea views without it being too long.

-Once you arrive at Liberty Island it is about a 10-minute walk to arrive at the Statue of Liberty.
-Depending on the ticket you have ( Read above), you will either just walk around the island or climb up the statue itself.
+Once you arrive at Liberty Island, it’s about a 10-minute walk to the Statue of Liberty.
+Depending on the ticket you have (see above), you’ll either just walk around the island or climb up the statue itself.

-I visited the area in May of 2021 last and I would say if you are not climbing up to give yourself about 2 hours.
-Why so long?
-You will want to enjoy the various views from different vantage points.
-There is also a cool little museum to visit where you can see the original torch that Lady Liberty held.
-There is an audioguide included in the ticket, but you know how that goes…listen for 5 minutes before you put it in your pocket.
-We recommend taking a guided tour of the Statue of Liberty and Ellis Island which will make your time more memorable and definitely elevate your experience.
+There’s also a cool little museum to visit where you can see the original torch that Lady Liberty held.
+There’s an audioguide included in the ticket, but you know how that goes…listen for 5 minutes before you put it in your pocket.
+We recommend taking a guided tour of the Statue of Liberty and Ellis Island, which will make your time more memorable and definitely elevate your experience.

-Once you are on liberty island, there are a few spots that you should definitely visit.
+Once you’re on liberty island, there are a few spots that you should definitely visit.
 Some of these will depend on the ticket you purchased in advance, so keep reading to get an idea.
-For a more detailed explanation of each area, read Top Things to See at The Statue of Liberty ( Coming Soon)
+For a more detailed explanation of each area, read our top things to see at the Statue of Liberty.